 What’s the catch?
 The properties on offer have been abandoned for decades and require major restructuring.
-However, in most cases the cost of renovation is relatively low, from 20,000 euros to 50,000 euros (US$22,630 to US$56,570) depending on the size of the house.
+In most cases, though, the cost of renovation is relatively low, from 20,000 euros to 50,000 euros (about US$22,089 to about US$55,223) depending on the size of the house.

 Potential buyers, Italians or any other nationality, have to submit a form online and explain their plans for the property.
-In most cases, preferences are given to those who want to open a bed-and-breakfast, hotel, or artisan or other type of business that will benefit the community and attract visitors.
+In most cases, preferences are given to those who want to open a bed-and-breakfast, hotel, are artisans, or have ideas for other types of businesses that will benefit the community and attract visitors.

 When all legal documents are signed, the new owner is required to submit the renovation project within 2 to 12 months (depending on the town), start work within 1 year, and complete it within the next 3.

-However, do not assume that you will only be paying 1 euro.
-Legal fees for buying a house can add up to 3,000 euros.
+However, that 1 euro you will pay for the house is not going to be your total expense.
+Legal fees for buying a house can add up to 3,000 euros (about US$3,313).
 Some local authorities also require a guarantee fee to demonstrate that you are serious about your plans.
-This fee ranges from 1,000 euros to 10,000 euros depending on the town and the cost of the renovation project.
+This fee ranges from 1,000 euros (about US$1,104) to 10,000 euros (about US$11,045) depending on the town and the cost of the renovation project.

-You can snap up a former Dominican monastery for 1 euro in the historic town of Modigliana, only 50 kms from Bologna.
-The property consists of three buildings and over an acre of land.
-The town authorities entrusted an estate agent to handle the sale, so English-speaking staff would be available to help you.
+The historic town of Modigliana is located about 50 kms southeast from Bologna.
+Town authorities usually entrust an estate agent to handle the sales of properties here, so English-speaking staff would be available to help you.

 - Intend to finish the restoration quickly, within 6 to 12 months from the day of the purchase;